-Yearly, the windings must be submitted to a complete visual inspection, recording and repairing all and every damage or defect observed.
+The windings must be submitted to a complete visual inspection, recording and repairing all and every damage or defect observed, in periods recommended in the maintenance plan, item 9, as follow:

-The winding insulation resistance measurements must be done at regular intervals, especially during humid weather and after prolonged generator stoppages.
-Low values or sudden variations in the insulation resistance must be investigated.

-The windings must be submitted to complete visual inspections at frequent intervals, recording and repairing all and every damage or defect observed.

-The winding insulation resistance may be increased up to a proper value in points where it is low (due to excessive dust and moisture) by means of dust removal and by drying the winding moisture.
+- The winding insulation resistance measurements must be done at regular intervals, especially during humid weather and after prolonged generator stoppages. - Low values or sudden variations in the insulation resistance must be investigated. - The windings must be submitted to complete visual inspections at frequent intervals, recording and repairing all and every damage or defect observed. - The winding insulation resistance may be increased up to a proper value in points where it is low (due to excessive dust and moisture) by means of dust removal and by drying the winding moisture.